Trixie Belden and the Killifish Point Mystery

 "Yipes!" she whispered.
 "It is a fin.
 What in the world is a shark doing in the Hudson River?"

-Jim and Brian had brought their fishing poles and declined Trixie’s invitation in favor of some leisurely fishing in the Hudson.
+Jim and Brian had brought their fishing poles and declined Trixie’s invitation to explore in favor of some leisurely fishing in the Hudson.
 Di decided that she wanted to relax at their picnic site and catch some rays.
 Not surprisingly, Mart elected to keep her company.

 At Dan’s snicker, Mart replied defensively, "If Hallie were here, you’d do the same thing."